Applesoft BASIC: Limitations

 Applesoft does not have commands for file or disk handling, other than to save and load programs via cassette tape.
 The Apple II disk operating system, known simply as DOS, augments the language to provide such abilities.

 Only the first two letters of variables names are significant.
 For example, "LOW" and "LOSS" are treated as the same variable, and attempting to assign a value to "LOSS" overwrites any value assigned to "LOW".
 A programmer also has to avoid consecutive letters that are Applesoft commands or operations.
 The name "SCORE" for a variable is interpreted as containing the OR Boolean operator, rendered as SC OR E. "BACKGROUND" contains GR, the command to invoke the low-resolution graphics mode, and results in a syntax error.

 Sound and graphics

-The only built-in sound support is the option to PRINT an ASCII bell character to sound the system alert beep.
+The only sound support is the option to PRINT an ASCII bell character to sound the system alert beep, and a PEEK command to click the speaker.
+The language is not fast enough to produce more than a baritone buzz from repeated clicks.
+Programs can, however, store a machine-language routine to be called to generate electronic musical tones spanning several octaves.

 Applesoft supports drawing in the Apple II's low resolution and high resolution modes.
 There are commands to plot pixels and draw horizontal and vertical lines in low resolution.
 High resolution allows arbitrary lines and vector-based shape tables for drawing scaled and rotated objects.
 The only provision for mixing text and graphics is the four lines of text at the bottom of a graphic display.

 Beginning with the Apple IIe, a "double-high resolution" mode became available on machines with 128k of memory.
 This mode essentially duplicates the resolution of the original high resolution mode, but including all 16 colors of the low resolution palette.
 Applesoft does not provide direct support for this mode.
 Apple IIGS-specific modes are likewise not supported.